CRN Recognizes Logically on 2022 Solution Provider 500 List

 With over 25 years of experience and a national presence, Logically is an industry leader in MSP remote support, known for their best-in-class cybersecurity solutions.
 Thanks in part to the company's five acquisitions over the past year, Logically has seen double-digit exponential growth in their security business alone.
 Logically is also focused on delivering standout customer care, consistently maintaining 96-98% customer satisfaction (CSAT) scores month-over-month.

-"Logically is one of the nation's fastest-growing MSPs, and our upward mobility on this prestigious ranking year after year is reflective of our continued success," said Michelle Accardi, CEO of Logically.
+"Logically is one of the nation's fastest-growing MSPs, and our upward mobility on this prestigious ranking year after year is reflective of our continued success," said mailto:Michelle.Accardi@logically.com [Michelle Accardi __title__ null], CEO of Logically.
 "Logically is honored to once again be named amongst the top MSPs in North America, and we intend to build on our reputation as pioneers in the industry providing exceptional managed IT services and high-touch customer support."

 "The Solution Provider 500 list from CRN serves as the benchmark for the top technology integrators, strategic service providers, and IT consulting firms, making it an invaluable resource for technology vendors seeking to partner with today's top-performing IT solution providers," said Blaine Raddon, CEO of The Channel Company.
 "My congratulations go out to each of these companies for their extraordinary contributions to the continued growth and success of the IT channel."